KexinGAO42/leetcode_craker/README.md

 Properties of DP problems:

-1. 子问题重叠性质。子问题重叠性质是指在用递归算法自顶向下对问题进行求解时，每次产生的子问题并不总是新问题，有些子问题会被重复计算多次。
+1. Optimal Structure:
-2. 无后效性。即子问题的解一旦确定，就不再改变，不受在这之后、包含它的更大的问题的求解决策影响。
+2. Overlapping Subproblems:
-3. 最优子结构性质。如果问题的最优解所包含的子问题的解也是最优的，我们就称该问题具有最优子结构性质（即满足最优化原理）。

 When there comes a DP problem: